Honda Element Camper (Take 3)

 After selling that original Element I went a couple of years without one.
 In late 2020, though, Shannon and I decided to buy an 09 Element as a second vehicle.

-I’ve since converted that new Element and will be using it as a home on wheels in the near future.
+I’ve since converted that new Element and hope to use it as a home on wheels in the future.

 I used the cross dowel construction method to build storage compartments and the bed platform.
 Click here to watch a video detailing this build style.